pact-foundation/pact.io/best_practices/using_provider_states_effectively.md

 Ensuring a consumer is using the right query params for a search is a classic example of this.
 Query params with invalid names are likely to be ignored, resulting in the following situation:

-1. Consumer declares in the pact: given "an alligator with name Mary exists" upon receiving a request for "/search-alligators?name=Mary" will return a list of alligators with min length one and the name "Mary".
+1. Consumer declares in the pact: given `an alligator with name Mary exists` upon receiving a request for `/search-alligators?name=Mary` will return a list of alligators with min length one and the name "Mary".
 1. The provider team sets up the relevant provider state by creating one alligator with the name Mary.
 1. The pact verification passes
 1. Consumer and provider deploy
-1. A user perfomrms a search for alligators by name and EVERY SINGLE ALLIGATOR IN THE DATABASE is returned!
+1. A user performs a search for alligators by name and EVERY SINGLE ALLIGATOR IN THE DATABASE is returned!

 How did this happen?
 We had a contract test for this and it passed, right?

 Actually, the correct parameter to use in the alligator was "firstname" not "name".
-When we ran the pact verification, the "name" query param was ignored, and it was interpreted as "/search-alligators", which then returned all the alligators - which was just the one that was in the database at the time, and it was called "Mary".
+When we ran the pact verification, the "name" query param was ignored, and it was interpreted as `/search-alligators`, which then returned all the alligators - which was just the one that was in the database at the time, and it was called "Mary".

 We have a test that gave us a false positive.